Best Cheap Health Insurance in Minnesota (2026)

 | |

-- Medica has the most affordable health insurance in MN overall, including in the Twin Cities of Minneapolis and St. Paul.
+- HealthPartners has the most affordable health insurance in MN overall, with Silver plans starting at $379 per month.
+Medica also has the cheapest plans in the Twin Cities of Minneapolis and St. Paul.
 But it's not the cheapest everywhere.
 That's because rates change depending on where you live.
-In Rochester, for example, Quartz sells the cheapest Silver plan.
+In Rochester, for example, Blue Cross & Blue Shield of Minnesota sells the cheapest Silver plan.

 - Bronze plans are the most popular plan tier in Minnesota, but they aren't the best option for most people.
-In Minnesota, Silver plans cost an average of $64 more each month than Bronze plans, but they pay for more of your medical bills.
+Paying the extra $84 per month, on average, for a Silver plan is worth it if you go to the doctor a few times per year or take prescriptions regularly because the Silver plan will pay for more of your medical costs.

 Best health insurance companies in Minnesota

-HealthPartners sells the best health insurance in Minnesota.
+HealthPartners sells the best health insurance in Minnesota because of its good service and high-quality plans.

 Best-rated health insurance companies in Minnesota